pchapin/augusta/README.md

 Augusta's development is done on Linux, macOS, and Windows.
 We expect it would be possible to do Augusta development on any system that supports the prerequisites.
-Mostly, that means any system that supports Java and LLVM.
+Mostly, that means any system that supports Java, LLVM, and Python.

 ## Disclaimer